Maximilian93B/ExpressCart/README.md

 ## Description
 This project focuses on creating a robust back end for an e-commerce platform, designed to offer a suite of features essential for online retail stores.
 Utilizing Express.js for the server framework and Sequelize as the ORM to streamline the  MySQL interactions, this back end supports a range of e-commerce activities for product cataloging.
 By employing Node.js, Express, and Sequelize, ExpressCart ensures efficient handling of data and provides a scalable API for front-end applications to interact with.

-## Built With
-Mention the frameworks, libraries, and tools used.

-## Features
-What makes your project stand out?

-## Getting Started
-Instructions on setting up the project locally.
 ## Installation

 Follow these steps to set up and run ExpressCart locally: